enthought/mayavi/docs/source/mayavi/application.rst

 Where ``arg1``, ``arg2`` etc.  are optional file names that correspond to saved Mayavi2 visualizations (``filename.mv2``),  Mayavi2 scripts (``filename.py``) or any datafile supported by Mayavi.
-If no options or arguments are provided mayavi will start up with a default blank scene.
+If no options or arguments are provided Mayavi will start up with a default blank scene.

 The options are: